Piloting Locally Led Indoor Residual Spraying in Madagascar

 The process is intense, but we work well together to achieve our goal.
 First, we involve the local leaders, community health workers, and others to plan the activities.
 To take the process to the next step, we train the spray operators and hold trainings for local leaders.
 After the trainings, we communicate our campaign spray plan by radio, social media, and mobile alerts to mobilize people to prepare their communities.
 As well, awareness campaigns are done in churches that partner with us, and we hold community meetings every Tuesday to share our messages.

-Vice mayor Juliet Murakatete preparing insecticide during the spray campaign.
+Vice mayor for social affairs Juliet Murekatete preparing insecticide during the spray campaign.

 We face many challenges as well, including people reluctant to have their homes sprayed, although that number has been reduced.
 People also ask why IRS spraying can’t happen twice a year, but we only spray once a year in August.
 Lastly, the three largest sectors in Nyagatare district—Karangazi, Rwimiyaga, and Nyagatare—are extremely spread out with scattered houses that pose challenges given how spread out they are.
 But we don’t complain, and the spray teams get the work done.